Isabel Eljaiek, MSW

 What Isabel does at the Foundation:

-As Program Analyst, Isabel informs our strategies by bringing focus to program outcomes and evaluation in order to support a strong and thriving nonprofit sector.
+As Manager of Data & Analytics, Isabel informs our strategies by bringing focus to program outcomes and evaluation in order to support a strong and thriving nonprofit sector.
 Her work begins with equity and is informed by diving deep into research on best practices for the implementation of direct service programs as well as systems change and advocacy efforts.
 She has great enthusiasm for working with quantitative data sets and outcome measurements for social change (really!), as she has a direct understanding of the impact this brings to the important work of philanthropy.

 When Isabel's not working: